Bellahuang3715/utkc-tournament-planner/README.md

 <!-- LICENSE -->

 ## License
 This project is licensed under licensed under AGPL-v3.0.
 See [LICENSE](LICENSE) for details.
+Please note that any contributions also fall under this license.

 <!-- ROADMAP -->